pursuit-curriculum/unit-dsa/intro-to-linked-lists/lesson-notes/README2.md

 ### Linked List

-Our Doubly Linked List has the same foundation
+Our Doubly Linked List has the same foundation.

 ```js
 class LinkedList {